Philcoin (PHL) Price Tops $0.0019 on Exchanges

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Philcoin’s genesis date was October 20th, 2021.
+Philcoin launched on October 20th, 2021.
 Philcoin’s total supply is 5,000,000,000 tokens.
+Philcoin’s official message board is www.reddit.com/user/philcoinofficial.
 Philcoin’s official website is philcoin.io.
 Philcoin’s official Twitter account is @philcoin_com and its Facebook page is accessible here.
-The official message board for Philcoin is www.reddit.com/user/philcoinofficial.

 [Telegram](https://t.me/philcoinphilanthropychat)[Medium](https://medium.com/@philcoin)[LinkedIn](https://www.linkedin.com/company/philcoin)”

-It is usually not currently possible to purchase alternative cryptocurrencies such as Philcoin directly using U.S. dollars.
-Investors seeking to trade Philcoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Philcoin directly using US dollars.
+Investors seeking to acquire Philcoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Philcoin using one of the aforementioned exchanges.

 Receive News & Updates for Philcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Philcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.